 Dolores’ commitment to the firm’s clients is evidenced by the professional, hands on and efficient approach she adopts in relation to each of the matters in which she is involved.
 This commitment is reflected by the fact that she has been assisting many clients with their commercial needs over many years.

-Sophie completed her Bachelor of Law and Justice (Honours) from Queensland University of Technology in 2019.
-She is currently completing her Graduate Diploma in Legal Practice and will begin her career as a solicitor following admission at the end of 2019.
-After working for various barristers as a research assistant and gaining experience in both criminal and civil matters, Sophie decided to follow her interest in commercial and property law.
-Having commenced her career at Quadrio Lee Lawyers in early 2017 as the conveyancer, she now attends to a variety of commercial and property matters including:
+After working for various barristers as a research assistant and gaining experience in both criminal and civil matters, Sophie decided to follow her interest in commercial and property law at Quadrio Lee Lawyers in early 2017.
+In 2019, Sophie graduated with a Bachelor of Law and Justice (Honours) from Queensland University of Technology and a Graduate Diploma in Legal Practice and was then admitted as a solicitor to the Supreme Court of Australia.
+She attends to a variety of commercial and property law matters including:

 - residential and commercial conveyancing;

 - retail and commercial leasing;

 - competition and consumer matters;

 - parliamentary inquiries;

 - drafting loan agreements and mortgages; and

 - drafting and reviewing various agreements and deeds.